 Around 4,500 people enter the race each year.

 Of course not!
 The Admiral Swansea Bay 10k is a fun run to, open to experienced runners and first timers alike.
 Thousands every year enter for their first ever event, in fancy dress and for charity.

 Every finisher gets a bespoke 2018 Admiral Swansea Bay 10k medal!

 Of course!
 Every year hundreds run in fancy dress to raise money for good causes.
 Don’t forget to share your pictures with us on the day!

 Of course!
 Every year thousands of runners enter to raise money for good causes.
 The Admiral Swansea Bay 10k also supports the Lord Mayor’s charities – you can find out about this year’s chosen charities and download a sponsorship form here

-Online entries for the 2019 race will be open soon.
+Online entries for the 2019 race are now open - enter here.

 NO - There will be no entry or registration on the day for the main 10k race.

 No – once race entries are full or the deadline has passed, no more entries will be accepted.
 Please be aware that there are NO entries allowed on race day.
 Entries for the 2019 race will open very soon following the 2018 race.
 Please keep checking the webpage or follow us on Facebook for details.